System-rat/backup-rat/README.md

 A small learning project created due to a need for a highly configurable backup program and a reason to not procrastinate.

+**Note:** the project development is slow due to other projects currently occupying my time and the fact that college (or university.. one of those) season is almost upon me.

 # License
 The project is licensed under the [MLP (Mozilla public license)](https://www.mozilla.org/en-US/MPL/2.0/).
 The license is included in the LICENSE.txt